ibm-cloud-docs/EventStreams/eventstreams133.md

 4. Create a service API key for this instance.

-To create an API key from Web UI, enter the Service credentials from the instance page, and click **New Credentials**.
+To create an API key from the  IBM Cloud console, enter the Service credentials from the instance page, and click **New Credentials**.

 To create an API key from the CLI, run this command:
 ```